UmeshaJayakody/Social-Media-WebApp/README.md

 ## Contributing

-This is an individual project.
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the code style and include tests for any new features or bug fixes.
+This is an individual project developed to demonstrate key functionality and features.
+However, contributions are highly welcome and appreciated!
+If you'd like to contribute, please follow the steps below:

+Fork the repository: Create a personal copy of the repository.
+Create a pull request: Submit a pull request with your proposed changes.
+Code Style: Ensure that your code adheres to the established coding standards and style guidelines.
+Testing: Include appropriate tests for any new features or bug fixes to ensure code quality and functionality.
+Your contributions help improve this project, and we appreciate your effort in making it better!